atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/order-list.md

 {% hint style="info" %}
 The "Order List" API is a feature which lists the orders which have been created on the Atlas platform.
 After receiving the response, the customer can access individual order by using the queryOrderDetails.do API.

+Points to note:

+•	All the parameters are optional.

+•	Orders in all statuses can be queried.

+•	Orders with departure time within 1 year can be retrieved.

+•	The time format which is UTC.
 {% endhint %}

 ## Request